Will943/EE522-Project/README.md

 This repository contains the full web-based experiment platform for our EE522 final project.
 The study investigates how room acoustics affect human cognitive performance and emotional response.
 Participants complete two cognitive tasks (Stroop and N-back) while listening to multi-talker babble convolved with real room impulse responses, and then listen to five emotionally designed soundscapes and report what they feel.

-Everything runs in the browser — no installs, no external dependencies.
-Just open `index.html` or visit the live site above.

 ---

 ## Repository Structure